• LinkedIn

 • Stick to your own words, avoiding jargon and formal clichés.

-COVER LETTER MISTAKES
+COVERING LETTER MISTAKES

-• Failing to address the letter to a named individual at the company,
+• Failing to address the letter to a named individual at the company

-• Repeating what is written in your CV,
+• Repeating what is written in your CV

-• Forgetting to proofread your letter and sending it full of mistakes,
+• Forgetting to proofread your letter and sending it full of mistakes

-• Spilling over onto a second page,
+• Spilling over onto a second page

 • Sharing unnecessary personal details and giving rambling explanations,

-• Concentrating too much on your qualifications rather than your skills and experience,
+• Concentrating too much on your qualifications rather than your skills and experience

-• Failing to target your letter to the specific job you’re applying for.
+• Failing to target your letter to the specific job you’re applying for

 For further advice speak to one of our specialist Recruitment Consultants by calling 01202 680 311